lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_tutorial.md

 ------

-If you want to send analysis result to another sink, please refer to [other sinks](../rules/overview.md#actions) that supported in Kuiper.
+If you want to send analysis result to another sink, please refer to [other sinks](../rules/overview.md#actions) that supported in eKuiper.

 Now you can also take a look at the log file under ``log/stream.log``, or through command ``docker logs edgex-kuiper `` to see detailed info of rule.